Normation/rudder-api-doc/src/api_v2/nodes.md

      */

+== [POST] api/nodes/fetchData

+    /**
+    @api {get} /api/nodes/{id} 3.
+Update properties from data source - all nodes
+    @apiVersion 4.0.0
+    @apiName fetchDataAllNodes
+    @apiGroup Nodes

+    @apiDescription This API allows to trigger the update of properties coming from data sources for all nodes.
+The call is asynchrone.

+    @apiExample Example usage:
+    curl -H "X-API-Token: yourToken" https://rudder.example.com/rudder/api/latest/nodes/fetchData

+    @apiSuccessExample Success-Response:
+HTTP/1.1 200 OK
+{
+  "action": "fetchDataAllNodes",
+  "result": "success",
+  "data": "Data for all nodes, for all configured data sources are going to be updated" }

+    */

 == [GET] api/nodes/{id}

     /**
-    @api {get} /api/nodes/{id} 3.
+    @api {get} /api/nodes/{id} 4.
 Get Node details
     @apiVersion 4.0.0
     @apiName acceptedNodeDetails
     @apiGroup Nodes

     @apiUse nodeId

     @apiParam (Multi) {String}         [include=default] Level of information to include from the node inventory.
 Some base levels are defined (minimal, default, full).
 You can add fields you want to a base level by adding them to the list, possible values are keys from json answer.
 If you don't provide a base level, they will be added to default base level, so if you only want os details, use "minimal,os" as the value for this parameter

     @apiExample Example usage: